How to Use Credit Cards for Everyday Rewards (2026 Guide for Canadian Families)

 Your rewards strategy should fit into your overall financial plan.

-- Use cashback for investments: Deposit your rewards into a TFSA or RESP for long-term growth.
-Not sure how TFSAs work?
-Our TFSAs in Canada (2026 Guide for Families) explains contribution limits, tax-free growth, and how to make your credit card rewards go further.
+If you’re not familiar with TFSAs, read our guide to TFSAs in Canada (2026 Guide for Families), which explains contribution limits, tax-free growth, and how to make your credit card rewards go further.

 Real-World Example: The Smart Family Strategy